nevtay/assignmentFrontEnd/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm start`

 Serves the production build from the "build" folder.

-### `npm run deploy`

-Creates and deploys a production build to github pages.

 ### `npm run eject`